stoplightio/docs/articles/enterprise/components/tasker.md

 Be sure to customize any variables as needed to match your environment before starting the Tasker service.

-> Any changes to the Tasker configuration require a service restart in order to
+> Any changes to the Tasker configuration requires a service restart in order to
 > take effect.

 ### Docker